Sande Ace Home Page

 The Lady Clipper and the Mansfield

 The Tacoma-built Lady Clipper runabout and crusier boat and their Mansfield cousins were also made at the time the Sandes were building their Ace.
 The runabouts also had a dual cockpit design which, with its rear steering, was fairly popular at the time.
-Contact Ed if you have any pictures or other information on these great boats.

 Lady Clippers